axonasif/scripts4gp/multi-repo/README.md

 ## Examples

-You can add these in your `.gitpod.yml` for testing
+You can add these in your `.gitpod.yml` for trying out.
+Try running `gp init` in your workspace if you don't have this file.

 - Setup two sub-repos in your existing repo and **launch one of them in a separate VSCODE instance.**
 > Notice the `+open` at the end of last github url.